 ICT Investment Framework

 The Australian Government Information Management Office (AGIMO) aims to improve the Australian Government's return on investment in ICT by enhancing strategic planning, agency capability, management and evaluation of ICT-enabled projects.
-AGIMO assists agencies to better align their ICT investment with their business and policy objectives and whole-of-government strategies.
+AGIMO assists entities to better align their ICT investment with their business and policy objectives and whole-of-government strategies.

 Whole-of-Government ICT Investment Principles

 The ICT Investment principles are currently under redevelopment.
 The next version will be released soon.

 A review of the ICT Investment principles are being undertaken aligning with the Government’s Policy for E-Government and the Digital Economy.Queries should be directed to Director, Investment Policy via firstname.lastname@example.org.

 AGIMO can provide advice to entities planning to invest in ICT.
 We assist entities to better understand organisational capability and ICT risks to the Government's policy and service delivery objectives; and plan for efficiencies and other benefits, for example, through joint system development and procurement.
 To request advice on your ICT initiatives, please e-mail email@example.com.